thetaprimeio/WikiCrawler/README.md

 # WikiCrawler

 ### Introduction
 WikiCrawler is a web scraper that aims to help people in exploring their interests and learning more about a subject by providing formatted HTML documents of wikipedia article summaries along with suggestions for further reading.
-WikiCrawler makes use of the wikipedia rest api to obtain aggregate article view counts which it uses to sort related articles from most to least relevant.
+WikiCrawler makes use of the wikipedia REST api to obtain aggregate article view counts which it uses to sort related articles from most to least relevant.

 ### Program modules
 The WikiCrawler functionality has been implemented as six distinct program modules